sugarcrm/thorn/Docs.md

 ways of storing records.
 To reuse the same model to create multiple records, all but the first model must be cloned ( i.e. using `_.clone`).

+* Linking records require that the records have already been created in the database.
+To avoid exceptions, structure the record creations such that dependencies are met before `Fixtures` tries to make links.
+Alternatively, pass all models to `Fixtures::create` in one aggregated array, and `Fixtures::create` would automatically handle the dependencies.